-In our recent blog post, we provided some tips and tricks for creating email lists.
+Our recent article on maximizing your email campaigns provided some tips and tricks for creating email lists.
 Once you’ve built a top-notch list of email addresses, you’re ready to start creating email campaigns.
 To help give you a few ideas, we’ve compiled a list of tips for creating successful email campaigns.

 1. Use responsive design

-Campaign monitor notes that 53% of emails are opened on mobile devices.
+Campaign Monitor notes that 53% of emails are opened on mobile devices.
 This means that if your emails don’t look good on a mobile device, you’re starting at a disadvantage.
-Responsive design is the best way to ensure that your emails adjust to the screen size of the device on which it is opened.
+Responsive design is the best way to ensure that your emails adjust to the device’s screen size on which it is opened.
 If you’re looking for a simple way to create responsive campaigns, email marketing platforms like SendInBlue and Constant Contact offer this functionality right out of the box.

 2. Keep your subject lines short